ChrisThoung/website/code/2019-12-03_sympy_sim/README.md

 Code to accompany the post from 03/12/2019 on [An initial foray into computer algebra with SymPy](http://www.christhoung.com/2019/12/03/sympy-sim/).

+**Update 05/01/2020: Added a section to show how to insert numerical values into the solution.**

 The example is a simplified version of Model *SIM* from:

 Godley, W., Lavoie, M. (2007)